kodecocodes/swift-style-guide/README.markdown

 ### Type Inference

 Prefer compact code and let the compiler infer the type for constants or variables of single instances.
-Type inference is also appropriate for small (non-empty) arrays and dictionaries.
+Type inference is also appropriate for small, non-empty arrays and dictionaries.
 When required, specify the specific type such as `CGFloat` or `Int16`.

-**Preferred:**
+**Preferred**:
 ```swift
 let message = "Click the button"
 let currentBounds = computeViewBounds()